For more information, contact Sam Geiling

 Students pursuing the Engineering Concentration do not have a Biological and Physical Sciences Diversification Requirement.

-Information and Communication Technology (minimum 31 credits) Program code AS-NSCI-ICT
+Information and Communication Technology Concentration (minimum 31 credits) Program code AS-NSCI-ICT

 An Associate of Science in Natural Sciences with a Concentration in Information and Communication Technology is a transfer degree designed for students interested in pursuing an academic study and career in fields related to computer science, including database design, website creation, and mobile applications.